rubenhortas/fail2bangeolocation/README.md

 # fail2bangeolocation

 Shows geolocation of failed attempts registered by fail2ban.
-Groups locations by country or by country and city.
 It's useful to know from which locations you are being attacked the most.
+You can group locations by country or by country and city.

 ## Requirements